 The interest rates for all fixed rate bonds range from 2.5 percent to 6.6 percent and the issuance dates range from August 1, 1992, to June 3, 2009.
 The Series 2005D bonds are variable rate bonds and the rates are reset weekly by the remarketing agent.
-Current year requirements and interest \$202,524,429.
+Current year principal and interest requirements totaled \$202,524,429.
 The following schedule details the annual funding requirements necessary to repay these bonds: